 - Ankh-Mopork Guild Wars - part of the larger ravelry group that is dedicated to Sir Terry Pratchett's Discworld book series.
 Check out the 'stickied' threads at the top of the group to get involved in the actual knitting/crocheting team-based competition.

 - Canadian Crazy Train - an 8 week sock knitting race that starts January 1st.
 This is a round robin sort of event, wherein one sock is knitted and then sent along to another teammate until the entire team has completed socks for each other.
 Based in Canada (obvs) but open to knitters around the world.
 Registration opens in October and closes in December.

 - Spintrolla - a new (as of 2018) and perhaps one-off Spinzilla parody.
 (See below for Spinzilla.)
 A virtual spinning competition with virtual awards and virtual prizes for virtual yardage.
 Who knows?
 You too may win a bridge!
 It may be a spoof, it may be a one-time-thing... but it already has its own website.
 And to quote from it directly: "The bottom line is: if you don't want to be satirized, don't suck."

 - St. Distaff's day - January.
 It is a Christian British holiday celebrating the return to work after Christmas break.
 There is a Ravelry St. Distaff's Day group as well as a Ravelry St. Distaff's Day event page that helps organize events for spinners and knitters.

 - Ravellenic Games - Winter or summer, concurrent with the Olympic games.
-There is now a new official Ravelry group for the 2014 winter games.
-When the 2016 Olympic games nears I will update the links as necessary.
+There is now an official Ravelry group for the 2016 winter games.
+When the 2018 Olympic games nears I will update the links as necessary.

 - Iknitarod - March.
 Knit, crochet or spin along with the mushers of the Iditarod and keep track of what's going on in the race.
 You have until the last musher crosses the finish line to meet your goals.